FAQs

 Most likely – but you have to be determined.

 While we do encourage runners of differing ablities to do the race, all participants need to undertand that the terrain is tough, rocky and relentless.
 You DON’T NEED TO BE FAST but you do need to be determined and capable of keeping on going when things get hard.
-Walking is totally fine.

-The race includes stages of two different lengths so runners can also select the set of stages that matches their running ability and objectives.
+The race includes stages of two different lengths so runners can select the set of stages that matches their running ability and objectives.
 Whilst Run Larapinta is primarily designed for runners to complete all 4 stages of a given event, runners may also enter individual stages – so you can tailor the event to suit your needs.
 Or you can just enter 1 or 2 stages only.

 I am unable to participate – where can I view the Refund Policy?